Lai Meng: Retirement and later life

 Lai had a fall in 2016, requiring her to use a wheelchair.
 She then took a break from acting.
 Subsequently in 2017, Lai announced her retirement with a 89th birthday gala dinner that was well attended by other artistes and friends from the entertainment industry, saying that even though she didn't earn much over the years, she had no regrets.

-Lai Meng passed away on 6 May 2018, at the age of 89 of stroke.
+Lai Meng died on 6 May 2018, at the age of 89 of stroke.
 She was interred at the living tomb that was given to her in 2013 at the Nirvana Memorial Garden in Semenyih, Selangor.

 Before Lai died, she wanted to act one last time for her fans.
 Her godson, Bjarne Wong decided to honour her wish by directing Supermum, which warm and joyful story-line was influenced by her optimistic personality.
 However before her scenes could be filmed, her health debilitated with a stroke.
 Instead, Eliza Wong, a Malaysian actress who called Lai her godmother, played Lai's role of the matriarch, and recorded messages from Lai were included throughout the movie.
 The movie was released on 30 May 2019, during the time of the year which usually occupied by summer blockbusters.
 This was done in conjunction with Parents' Day in Malaysia, and as well as a celebration of her first death anniversary.